 Art, Technology, Society

 We have been analyzing and commenting on the Digital Revolution since 1979.
-Since 1996, we have been developing projects, strategies and competencies for the Digital Transformation.
+Since then, we have been developing projects, strategies and competencies for the Digital Transformation.
 Together with artists, scientists, technologists, designers, developers, entrepreneurs and activists from all over the world, we address the central questions of our future.
 The focus is on new technologies and how they change the way we live and work together.

 “There’s so much we don’t see yet, so much that’s still hidden; no one really knows where the digital revolution will take us.”